kikinovak/mkdocs-material-willett/README.md

-# mkdocs-material-willett
+# Material for MkDocs

-Material for MkDocs: Full Tutorial by James Willett
+*Full Tutorial by James Willett*